Speed limits in the United States by jurisdiction: Tennessee

 Tennessee statutes require rural interstates to be posted at exactly 70 mph unless a traffic study is performed indicating that such a speed is unsafe.
 These include all of the state's two-digit Interstates except Interstate 55 and Interstate 26, whose highest posted speed limits for passenger vehicles in Tennessee is 65 mph.
 The only auxiliary interstates in Tennessee with a 70 mph speed limit are Interstate 155, Interstate 269, and Interstate 840.
 70 mph speed limits are required on other controlled access highways that are part of the State or Federal Highway Systems unless a traffic study indicates this speed is unsafe.
 Any other controlled access road in the state may be posted up to 70 mph, but this is not a legal requirement, and a study is not required to be performed before this is done.
 Examples of 70 mph limits are found on controlled-access portions of US 51 and SR 22, SR 111, SR 386, and SR 396.
 In 70 mph zones, the default minimum speed limit is 55.
 Urban interstates are generally posted at 55 to 65 mph, however, portions of Interstates 24, 40, and 65 and S.R.
 386 in Nashville, as well as I-24 in Clarksville and Murfreesboro are posted at 70 mph.
+One brief S.R.
+100 freeway in Henderson has a speed limit of only 50 mph, as does a S.R.
+381 freeway in Johnson City, but both still have signs at every entrance ramp and even the southern end of the latter freeway warning that pedestrians, non-motorized traffic and motor driven cycles are prohibited.

 Four-lane divided highways in rural areas are normally posted at the statutory 65 mph, although some are posted at 55 mph and 60 mph.
 It is a common misconception that undivided highways may only be posted up to 55 mph in Tennessee.
 Though a vast majority of undivided highways have, at most, posted 55 mph speed limits, Tennessee's statutory speed limits do not differentiate between divided and undivided highways, per TN Code § 55-8-152(a) (2018), so the statutory limit of 65 mph usually applies to undivided highways in the absence of signage or local ordinances to the contrary.
-Notable examples of 65 mph undivided highways are multiple stretches SR 22 surrounding the town of Dresden, where the road has two lanes in each direction (four lanes total), sometimes containing a central dual turn lane.
-U.S. Route 412 also contains a 60 mph four-lane undivided highway between Columbia and Hohenwald.
+Notable examples of 65 mph undivided highways are multiple stretches SR 22 surrounding the town of Dresden, where the road has two lanes in each direction (four lanes total), sometimes containing a central dual turn lane, and a bridge on U.S. Route 64 between Somerville and Laconia that briefly becomes undivided but maintains the highway's usual 65 mph speed limit.
+U.S. Route 412 also contains a 60 mph four-lane undivided highway between Columbia and Hohenwald, as does Tennessee State Route 52 between Livingston and Celina.